• Skip to primary navigation

 4-Ohm

-• This produces sound with better quality.
+• This produces a sound of better quality.

 • Cheap.